Welcome to SSC After Hours

-Find an available machine from one of the following links.
+Find an available machine from one of the links below.

-Just click on the available machine and run the download ( OR Enter the full machine name, from the list of machines, into your Remote Desktop Client.
-For exmaple: b##.labs.ss.ucla.edu )
+Click on the available machine and run the download (OR Enter the full machine name from the list of machines into your Remote Desktop Client.
+For example: b##.labs.ss.ucla.edu)

-If you are using a Mac, you can downoad the Remote Desktop Connection software from the links below.
+You can download the Remote Desktop Connection software from the links below.

 Warning!
 Please Read:

 Note that disconnected and idle sessions will be ended after 15 minutes.